janhagimika/car_rental/README.md

 These issues are not exploitable in this project due to the following:

 No case-sensitive comparisons for authorization are performed.
 This application is a demo/non-production system.
 For production, upgrading to 6.1.14 or higher is recommended.

 Notes on pom.xml

 Spring Boot Version: 3.3.4 was chosen to resolve compatibility with Swagger.

-Global Exception Handler

-All errors return a consistent JSON format:
+Global Exception Handler: All errors return a consistent JSON format:

 {
   "error": "Message describing the error"